 Hongdae Street

-The streets in Hongdae are extremely colorful so you don’t have to look much for a cool place for a picture.
+The streets in Hongdae are extremely colorful, so you don’t have to look far for a cool place to take a picture.

 Address: 102 Eoulmadang-ro, 서교동 Mapo-gu, Seoul, South Korea